Cohomology of a flag variety as a Bethe algebra: Appendix. Topological description of the -module structures on the cohomology of flag varieties

 Consider the obvious projections \be \F_\bla\buildrel{\,\pi'_1\!}\over\longleftarrow\F_{\bla'} \buildrel{\pi'_2}\over\longrightarrow\F_{e_{a,a+1}\bla}\qquad\text{and} \qquad\F_\bla\buildrel{\,\pi''_1\!}\over\longleftarrow\F_{\bla''} \buildrel{\pi''_2}\over\longrightarrow\F_{e_{a+1,a}\bla}\,. \ee

-For an equivariant map $f$ (eg. $f=\pi'_1$ or $\pi^{''}_1$) the induced pull-back map on equivariant cohomology will be denoted by $f^*$.
-For an equivariant fibration $f$ (eg. $f=\pi^{'}_2$ or $\pi^{''}_2$) its Gysin map (a.k.a.~{\em push-forward} map, or {\em integration along the fibers} map) will be denoted by $f_*$.
+For an equivariant map $f$ (eg. $f=\pi'_1$ or $\pi''_1$) the induced pull-back map on equivariant cohomology will be denoted by $f^*$.
+For an equivariant fibration $f$ (eg. $f=\pi'_2$ or $\pi''_2$) its Gysin map (a.k.a.~{\em push-forward} map, or {\em integration along the fibers} map) will be denoted by $f_*$.
 The equivariant Euler class of a vector bundle $X$ will be denoted by $e(X)$.
-The following theorem was announced in \cite{RSV}.